- Home

 Tablets

-Securus Video Connect®, is a fully web-based visual communication system that allows friends, family members, attorneys, and public officials to schedule and participate in video sessions with an incarcerated individual – from anywhere with internet access using the free Securus app, computer, or TABLETS.
+Securus Video Connect®, is a fully web-based visual communication system.
+It allows friends, family members, attorneys, and public officials to schedule and participate in video sessions with an incarcerated individual, from anywhere with internet access, when using the free Securus app, computer, or tablets.

 Mail Procedures

-- All incarcerated individual mail must be sent addressed like below.
-Mail address to Centreville Location will be returned to sender.
+- All mail sent to incarcerated individuals must be addressed as follows.
+Mail sent to the Centreville location incorrectly will be returned to the sender.

 Incarcerated Individual's Name and Securus ID #

-PO BOX 952Lebanon, MO 65536 - Once the mail is received at the Securus Digital Mail Center it will be digitally scanned and available to be viewed on tablets and/or kiosks.
+Tampa, FL 33622 - Once the mail is received at the Securus Digital Mail Center, mail will be digitally scanned and available on tablets or kiosks.

-- Failure to properly address the envelope may result in your mail being returned or delayed.
+- Failure to properly address the envelope may result in mail being returned or delayed.

-- Pictures, drawings etc. will be accepted for scanning, and delivered in the same manner.
+- Pictures, drawings, and similar items will be accepted for scanning and delivered in the same manner.

-- Anything that cannot be scanned will be returned to sender.
-This includes but is not limited to paper that exceeds 8.5 x 11 inches and all non- paper items.
+- Anything that cannot be scanned will be returned to the sender.
+This includes but is not limited to paper that exceeds 8.5 x 11 inches and all non-paper items.

 - All packages and certified mail will be returned to sender.

-No Amazon packages allowed - Any person sending any personal mail that wishes to have it returned to them must include a self-addressed, stamped envelope included with original mail.
+Amazon packages are not allowed. - Any person sending personal mail that wishes to have it returned to them must include a self-addressed, stamped envelope.

-- All physical mail will be destroyed 60 days after being uploaded.
+- All physical mail will be destroyed 60 days after upload.

 - Only the following items can be mailed directly to the facility: